delprofundo/serverless_chassis/README.md

-## generic serverless microservice chassis
+## generic serverless microservice chassis V2.0

+NOTE: DOCUMENTATION OF V2 IS A WORK IN PROGRESS HOWEVER THE CHASSIS IS COMPLETE AND CAN BE USED WITH SOME FINESSE

 this is a very simple serverless microservice chassis that allows rapid deployment of new microservices to the the AWS cloud.